rverhag/SimpleGrblgui/README.md

 # SimpleGrblgui
 A basic gui for Grbl v1.1f.
 Libraries are written in C# for .Net 4.5. and gui is based on WPF.

 This desktop app is only to be used by people who wants a very basic gui for controlling GRBL from a Windows OS.
+Tested in Win 7 and Win 10.

 ![](https://github.com/rverhag/SimpleGrblgui/blob/master/WikiImages/Butterfly.jpg)